 - Salt and freshly ground pepper (to taste)

-1 Simmer turkey giblets for stock (use chicken stock if you don't have giblets): If you haven't already made the stock, take the turkey giblets–heart and gizzard–and neck if you want, and put them in a small saucepan, cover with water and add a little salt.
+1 Make turkey stock with giblets (or skip this step and use 2 to 3 cups chicken stock if you don't have giblets): Take the turkey giblets–heart and gizzard–and neck, and put them in a small saucepan.
+Cover with a few cups of water and add a little salt.

-2 Prepare the walnuts: Place the walnuts in a small saucepan, add enough water to cover them by an inch, and bring them to a boil.
+2 Prepare the walnuts: Place the walnuts in a small saucepan with enough water to cover them by an inch, and bring them to a boil.
 Boil them for 3 to 4 minutes.
 This will remove some of the tannins from the walnut skins.
 (The tannins can be bitter and also cause the stuffing to turn a dark color.)

 Let the toasted walnuts cool while you are toasting the bread, then roughly chop them.

-3 Toast cubed bread: Heat a large sauté pan on medium heat.
-Melt 3 Tbsp butter in the pan, add the bread cubes, and stir to coat the bread pieces with the melted butter.
+Heat a large sauté pan on medium heat.
+Melt 3 tablespoons butter in the pan, add the bread cubes, and stir to coat the bread pieces with the melted butter.

 Then let them toast; only turn them when they have become a little browned on a side.

-4 Sauté onions and celery: In a large Dutch oven, sauté chopped onions and celery on medium high heat with the remaining 3 Tbsp butter until cooked through, about 5-10 minutes.
+4 Sauté onions and celery: In a large Dutch oven, sauté chopped onions and celery on medium high heat with the remaining 3 tablespoons butter until cooked through, about 5 to 10 minutes.

-5 Add the bread.
-Add cooked chopped walnuts.
-Add chopped green apple, currants, raisins, olives, parsley.
+5 Combine the stuffing ingredients: Add the bread, cooked chopped walnuts, chopped green apple, currants or raisins, olives, and parsley.
 Add one cup of the stock from cooking the turkey giblets or chicken stock (enough to keep the stuffing moist while you are cooking it).
-Add sage, poultry seasoning, salt & pepper.
+Add sage, poultry seasoning, salt, and pepper.

-6 Cook on low heat: Cover.
-Turn heat to low.
+6 Cook on low heat: Cover and turn heat to low.
 Cook for an hour or until the apples are cooked through.
 Check every 15 or 20 minutes or so and add water or stock as needed while cooking to keep the stuffing moist and keep it from sticking to the bottom of the pan.

 You'll likely need to add at least one more cup of stock or water, if not two.
 The stuffing should not be crispy or crunchy, but softened, as it would be if it had been cooked entirely inside the turkey.